dorgonman/HorizonVRDemo/README.md

  Version History
 -----------------------

 * 4.21.0

-New: WMR Support
+	New: WMR Support.

 	BugFix: Don't show ControllerTouchPointMeshComponent if ControllerMeshComponent not visible

 * 4.20.0

-	Refactor Source Folders
+	Refactor: Reorganized source Folders.

 * 4.19.0

 	NEW: Update to 4.19.0.

-BugFix: UMG Button Hover event continuous fire in VR
+	BugFix: UMG Button Hover event continuous fire in VR.

 * 4.18.0

 	NEW: Update to 4.18.0.

 * 4.17.0

 	NEW: First Version including core features.